nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 **By understanding what mechanisms (or weapons) people use for homicides and suicides, we can take steps to prevent these deaths.**

 In NYC, most homicide deaths among young and middle-aged adults occur with guns.
-[Nationwide, guns account for about 8 out of every 10 homicide deaths](https://www.pewresearch.org/short-reads/2023/04/26/what-the-data-says-about-gun-deaths-in-the-u-s/).
 Stabbing was the second most common mechanism of homicide deaths in NYC.

 Hanging is the leading mechanism of suicides among young and middle-aged New Yorkers, whereas guns are the leading mechanism of suicides nationwide.
 Guns are responsible for relatively few suicides among adults age 15 to 44 in NYC.

-Suicide and homicide don't just affect the immediate victims.
-The impacts radiate, potentially widening disparities and additionally causing stress, trauma, and other negative health effects for victims’ friends, neighbors, colleagues and family members.
-[In communities where New Yorkers are more likely to experience either homicide or suicide, violence is both a personal and public health concern](/data-stories/violence).

 </div>
 <div class="wide my-4">